 -No interference from other park users.
 The rest of the park is nice too, by the way.
 It has all the amenities you'd expect out of a large park, including boating and fishing in the lake.

 -Great vandal-proof tee signs that were super helpful.
 I never got lost.

-Cons: -This course is too long for most players to have fun.
+Cons: -This course is built for the top 10% of disc golfers.
+If you cannot throw close to 400 feet, it's going to be grueling.
+It's simply too long for the vast majority of disc golfers to have fun.
 8 holes are over 600ft, and it is 10K yards total!
 Throw throw throw throw throw throw and throw.
 My arm was killing me after the round.
 Even if you have a big arm, it would still be a lot of full-power shots.